 Bad, Bad Girlfriend

-Gabriel has seen what his profession does to marriages.
-He’s not willing to risk that kind of heartbreak.
+Gabriel Devine has seen what his profession does to marriages.
+He’s not willing to risk that kind of heartbreak—not for himself or a wife who might have to face the possibility of getting that dreadful visit from the police chief.
 Besides, he likes what he has with Jolene.
-The woman is sex personified.
-So when Jolie tells him she won’t see him anymore if he’s not willing to commit, he’s shocked and angry.
+She’s pretty, funny, likes to cook the occasional meal, is ready at the drop of a hat for a little hot loving—but she’s sensible and knows he can’t give her anything more than that.
+So when Jolie tells him she won’t see him any more if he’s not willing to marry her, he’s shocked and angry.

-With a girlfriend’s encouragement and the added confidence a certain pair of red stilettos gives her, Jolene arranges a special show at a strip club to prove to Gabe once and for all that she’s more woman than any man can handle, and if he doesn’t want the job, then she’ll find another lover who does.
+With a girlfriend’s encouragement, Jolene arranges a special show at a strip club to prove to Gabe once and for all that she’s more woman than any man can handle, and if he’s not careful she’ll walk her pretty new Louboutins right out of his life.

 Note for Readers: You must be of legal age in your country of origin to read this excerpt.